meredith705/gfase_wdl/README.md

 ```

 Different GFAse modes are run depending on input files.
-Output files also depend on wether kmer fasta files or linked read fastq files are given as input
+Output files also depend on whether kmer fasta files or linked read fastq files are given as input